zlsdzh001/padavan-4.4/README.md

 - Revise the MTD storage partition for 16M flash, the firmware size must be less than 10MB as possible,
 - Revise the MTD storage partition for 32M flash, the firmware size has no change as before, but the storage size can have more than 15MB.
 - Adding user/chinadns-ng , and fix shadowsocks + chinadns-ng using local domain whitellist.
+- FRP supported (dynamically loaded)

+#### SS/SSR
+- Transparent proxy (iptables) wasn't cleaned completely, this issue is fixed.
 - Adding DNSProxy , Local DNS integrated with SS/SSR
-- FRP supported (dynamically loaded)
 - Dnsmasq optimization specially for SS/SSR
+- Resolve DNS pollution - Adding DNS i/p in china-route mode
+- Fast-open option is enabled according to linux version

 #### Compile notes
 - Be careful: if you run the same workflow twice again , it could directly reload the previous `Makefile` from cache.